What is Umami? (And Why I’m Writing This)

 Option 2: For Fresh Installs

-For a fresh installation, a better approach is to bypass Prisma’s migration system altogether and apply the full schema ourselves.
+For our fresh installation, a better approach is to bypass Prisma’s migration system altogether and apply the full schema ourselves.
 This avoids the broken migration and gives us a clean, working schema based on the current state of the project.

 Step 1: Remove bundled Prisma migrations